 The Commission has identified and begun to implement business systems that will automate and improve the effectiveness of the Commission's operations.
-These new systems include collecting electronic data for some Title VII investigations, consolidating different databases of 337 data, and modernizing the Harmonized Tariff Schedule business processes and information systems.
+These new systems include collecting electronic data for some Title VII investigations, consolidating different databases of 337 data, cataloging external administrative reports in a manageable database, and modernizing the Harmonized Tariff Schedule business processes and information systems.
 Taking advantage of automation will improve the integrity, effectiveness, and efficiency of all the Commission's work.